|

 Lasting Memories

 The memories that we share with our families will stay with all of us for the rest of our lives, and each year, more and more memories are being created.
-For example, our great-nephew Tucker (an eighth generation Montanan) took his very first steps on the boardwalk at Norris Geyser Basin last spring.

-What was so hilarious about this is after Tucker started walking he wouldn't let anyone carry him.
+For example, our great-nephew Tucker, an eighth generation Montanan, took his very first steps on the boardwalk at Norris Geyser Basin (see left photo).
+And after Tucker started walking he wouldn't let anyone carry him!
 So he walked (with a little help) all the way back to our vehicles.
 It took forever, but we loved every second of it.
-And what's so great is that the entire family was there to witness this special occasion, and none of us will ever forget this memorable day.
+And what's so great about "Tucker's first steps" is that the entire family was there to witness this special occasion, and none of us will ever forget this memorable day.

-Throughout the years, our desire to have other people "see" these amazing parks through our eyes became stronger and stronger.
+OUR GOAL: Throughout the years, our desire to have other people "see" these amazing parks through our eyes became stronger and stronger.
 Eventually this desire became so overwhelming that we decided to do something about it by creating this website.
 With this single goal of helping people all around the world enjoy these magnificent national parks just as we do, we are hopeful that this will then forever change their lives for the better.

 The first step toward achieving this goal is to show everyone exactly where to go, what to do and where to see animals while vacationing in these parks.
 We spend an average of 225 days each year in either Yellowstone, Grand Teton or Glacier, and everything that we've learned and discovered (and continue to learn and discover) will be shared on this website with everyone, including YOU!

-"It has been our life-long dream to somehow share these incredible parks with the world, and this website is allowing us to make this dream a reality.
-We strongly feel that when people visit these parks and catch "the magic", their lives will be forever changed for the better.
-As we continue to add to this website, and as we continue to reach more and more people, we will be changing more and more lives.
+"We strongly feel that when people visit these parks and catch "the magic", their lives will be forever changed for the better.
+As we continue to add to this website, and as we continue to reach more and more people, we will be changing more and more lives in a positive way.
 This is our way of making a difference."

 Brief History

 Shannon grew up in a small town in Montana only sixty miles from where I grew up, and she also remembers her parents loading up the kids and heading for the parks whenever they had the chance.
-When we met many years ago it was love at first sight, and of course being "children of the parks",
+When we met many years ago it was love at first sight, and of course being "children of the parks", for our very first date we went to Yellowstone!

 Shannon also has an incredible love for this area, and feels extremely attached to it just as I do.
-She is a marketing consultant by trade, but is now spending most of her time continuing to explore Glacier, Yellowstone and Grand Teton and putting it all together on this website, just as I am.
-Our goal is the same, and we both are extremely passionate about achieving it...We want to help people understand and enjoy these wonderful parks.
+She is a marketing consultant by trade, but is now spending her time continuing to explore Glacier, Yellowstone and Grand Teton and putting it all together on this website, just as I am.
+Our goal is the same, and we both are extremely passionate about achieving it...
+We want to help people understand and enjoy these wonderful parks.

 "Refresh the Human Spirit"

 Teddy Roosevelt once said that our national parks "refresh the human spirit", and that is the reason why we are so passionate about sharing these parks with the world through our eyes.
-We know what these parks can do for the quality of people's lives.
+We know what these parks can do to the quality of people's lives.
 We've seen it first hand.
 These parks act as a refuge from the hustle and bustle of everyday life, and they allow people to relax, calm down and take in the beauty of their surroundings.
 This in turn inspires them to once again "find themselves" and re-invent who they are, who they want to become and where they want to go with their lives.
 These parks are your refuge from the outside world, and they allow you to put everything back into perspective and help you determine what's truly important in life.

-This "refreshing of the human spirit" that Teddy Roosevelt talked about changes people's lives forever for the better, and this is our driving force behind our passion for building this website.
+This "refreshment of the human spirit" that Teddy Roosevelt talked about changes people's lives forever for the better, and this is our driving force behind our passion for building this website.
 We've always somehow wanted to make a difference on this earth, and we've found the perfect vehicle for us to do this.
 This is our "authentic self", and there is nothing in this world that we'd rather be doing.

 Traditions

 These parks also offer a place for you to create lasting family memories that will stay with you for the rest of your life.
-Taking your son or daughter on a hike around Jenny Lake in the Tetons,or camping at Madison Campground in Yellowstone where the entire family sits around a roaring campfire laughing and telling stories, or driving up Glacier Park's Going-to-the-Sun Road together in the family car- these memories are absolutely priceless and are why these parks are so important to everyone.
-Generation after generation of families have developed a tradition of coming to these parks, and the experiences and memories they share throughout the years become the common thread that keeps these families close.
+Taking your son or daughter on a hike around Jenny Lake in the Tetons, or camping at Madison Campground in Yellowstone where the entire family sits around a roaring campfire laughing and telling stories, or driving up Glacier Park's Going-to-the-Sun Road together in the family car- these memories are absolutely priceless and are why these parks are so important to everyone.
+Generation after generation of families have developed a tradition of coming back to these parks, and the experiences and memories they share throughout the years become the common thread that keeps these families close.

 Bad Advice